MOTT LECTURE

 The Mott Lecture is a traditional plenary speech at the ICANS, in the honor of Sir Nevill Mott, winner of the Nobel Physics prize in 1977.
 Sir Nevil Mott was one of the pioneers of the ICANS.

-This year's Mott Lecture will be given to Prof. Matthias Wuttig.
-The title of his lecture will be "Amorphous chalcogenides: a challenge for material science, an opportunity for memory technology and beyond".
+This year's Mott Lecture will be given to Prof. Stephen Elliott.
+The title of his lecture will be "Coordination Defects in Chalcogenide Glasses: 50 Years on".

 Conference |